Energetic Nutrition

 Q. When can I expect to see results from using Vitalzym for fibroids?

-A. The length of time for Vitalzym to show an affect on a person’s fibroid varies from individual to individual.
-This is because there are many factors involved such as, weight, age, body metabolism, health status, lifestyle, and diet (eliminate all soy).
+A.The length of time for Vitalzym to show an effect on a person's fibroid varies from individual to individual.
+This is because there are many factors involved such as, weight, age, metabolism, health status, lifestyle, diet (eliminate all soy), and exposure to environmental estrogens.

 A. It is suggested to use Vitalzym for at least three to six months.
 Wait at least 4 months before evaluating your results with an examination, ultrasound, or MRI.